itsuki8914/Voice-morphing-RelGAN/README.md

    Source attribute and target attribute must be designated.

-   In below example, the wav files located datasets_val/speaker_2 are converted 60% to 4th attribute(maybe speaker_4).
+   In below example, The 2nd attribute wav file, datasets_val/speaker_2, will be 60% converted to the 4th attribute (probably speaker_4).

    pay attention to 0-origin index.